trigram-mrp/fractureiser/README.md

 Minecraft itself is not run with any sandboxing, and servers usually are not sandboxed unless the owner is knowledgeable enough to do so.

 Good sandboxing is difficult, especially on systems such as Linux where SELinux/AppArmor have such poor UX that no one deploys them.
-## Unmasking

-The person currently suspected to do this is mori0, a script kiddie from our perspective.

-Reason for this is SkyRage.
-The jar `dummyloader3.jar` on the new C2 is the skyrage updater connecting to `connect.skyrage.de` which is a malware associated with mori0

 ## Credits
 Nonextensive!
 Thank you to all that pitched in.
 We'll flesh this out after this all blows over.